TheEightBot/enterprise-application-patterns-using-maui/communicating_between_loosely_coupled_components.md

 must have a reference to the publisher type.
 This can create memory management issues, especially when there are short lived objects that subscribe to an event of a static or long-lived object.
-If the event handler isn\'t removed, the subscriber will be kept alive by the reference to it in the publisher, and this will prevent or delay the garbage collection of the subscriber.
+If the event handler isn't removed, the subscriber will be kept alive by the reference to it in the publisher, and this will prevent or delay the garbage collection of the subscriber.